lemilonkh/twinestory/README.md

 This leverages Twine as a story editor for Godot projects.
 You could also use it as a dialog system (example scene will be provided at a later date).
-More complex scripting (global variables, conditional text, text generation via [TraceryCpp](https://www.npmjs.com/package/twine_to_json) is coming (when that library and the corresponding Godot wrapper is ready)!
+More complex scripting is coming!
+Global variables, conditional text, text generation via [TraceryCpp](https://www.npmjs.com/package/twine_to_json) (when that library and the corresponding Godot wrapper are ready)!

 ## Installation
 1. Clone this repository